MicrosoftDocs/defender-docs/articles/defender-for-cloud/operating-system-misconfiguration.md

 ## Compute security baselines

 The MCSB covers Azure, AWS, and GCP environments.
-Many of the MCSB recommendations in Defender for Cloud are provided for free as part of Defender for Cloud's [foundation posture management capabilities](concept-cloud-security-posture-management.md#cspm-features).
+When you enable Defender for Cloud on a subscription, [free foundational security posture capabilities](concept-cloud-security-posture-management.md#cspm-features) assess protected resource configurations against some of the MCSB security standards.

-As part of the MCSB offering, compute security baselines assess compliance for [Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) operating systems in these environments.
+As part of its security standards, MCSB includes compute security baselines.
+[Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) operating system (OS) compliance is assessed against these baselines.

 Operating system recommendations based on MCSB compute security baselines are available when Defender for Servers Plan 2 is enabled.

-With Defender for Servers Plan 2 enabled, these Azure policies are enabled on the subscription.
+With the plan enabled, these Azure policies are enabled on the subscription.

 - "Windows machines should meet requirements of the Azure compute security baseline"
 - "Linux machines should meet requirements for the Azure compute security baseline"